-Cruise Control automatically controls the speed of your vehicle, it is sometimes called Speed Control.
+Also known as Speed Control, Cruise Control automatically controls the speed of your vehicle.
 A cruise control system takes over the throttle of the car to maintain a steady speed that the driver sets.

 Cruise control is set and altered by an “arm” which is added to the steering wheel.
 The control usually allows you to set and unset the speed, increase or decrease the speed as well as setting a speed memory to automatically click back on when desired.